Serubin/dotfiles/README.md

 # Serubin's DotFiles

 The purpose of this dotfiles configuration is to create a lightweight and easy to understand configuration.
+This was largely created as a multi-platform alternative to OhMyZsh.
+Personally - I found OhMyZsh to be very overwhelming and more focused on using other's configuration than customizing things to be my own.
+Thus, I created a framework that allows for two things: Easy management of dotfiles and a simple configuration that anyone could fork and modify to their liking.

+Of course, you'll find within this repository my personal configuration: Although it may not be to everyone's liking I think it's a very solid foundation to creating a comfortable and mostly bug free development environment.
+A lot of the issues people run into when setting up their own dev-envs have already been solved here.
+An excellent example of this is getting colored nvim to work in tmux.

+Whether you use this as a resource for creating your own dotfiles or you use this configuration and make it your own, I hope that you find it helpful and will consider contributing.

 ## Installation